lorisleiva/laravel-deployer/docs/how-to-forge.md

 # How to deploy with Laravel Forge?

 ## Set up your deploy.php
 Set up your host configurations by using the `forge` user and the `/home/forge/your.domain.com` deployment path.
-If your `~/.ssh/id_rsa.pub` SSH key is already registered within forge, you're good to go.
-Otherwise you can [choose which SSH keys and configurations to use](configure-hosts.md#authentication).
+If your `~/.ssh/id_rsa` is set up and your `~/.ssh/id_rsa.pub` SSH key is already registered within forge, you're good to go.
+Otherwise you can [choose which SSH keys and configurations to use](overview-configure-hosts.md#authentication).

 ```php
 // config/deploy.php